mupat/android-market-search/README.md

 ```

 ## Usage with bundleId and country
-By default the request is to the play store is in englisch.
+By default the request to the play store is in english.
 If you like to change it, provide a second parameter.

 ```
 <domain>:<port>/?bundleId=<string>&lang=<shortcode>